victorsantoslexart/react-native-sensor-manager/README.md

 react-native-sensor-manager
 ============================

 Wrapper for react-native.
-Accelerometer, Gyroscope, Magnetometer, Step Counter, Thermometer are supporter for now.
+Accelerometer, Gyroscope, Magnetometer, Step Counter, Thermometer are supported for now.

 ### Add it to your project